zaabinio/megaclient/README.md

-# mega-client
+# megaclient

-mega-client is a sysadmin friendly command line interface to mega.co.nz api.
+megaclient is a sysadmin friendly command line interface to mega.co.nz api.
 It's goal is to provide simple interface for other programs to run against.
 It is a simple wrapper around [mega.py](https://github.com/richardasaurus/mega.py) library.